 |💰 Best budget hotel:||Castle House Inn|

-- Djurgården & Skeppsholmen, best area to stay in Stockholm for family
+Overviews of best areas to stay in Stockholm for first-time visitors

-With its charming, cobbled streets and ancient buildings, Stockholm’s Old Town is one of the best-preserved medieval districts in Europe.
+With its charming, cobbled streets, medieval squares, and ancient buildings, Stockholm’s Old Town is one of the best-preserved medieval districts in Europe.
 For all that it is one of Stockholm’s smaller islands, you can spend hours exploring the narrow alleys that wind through the Gamla Stan neighborhood.

 Whilst Gamla Stan has certainly retained its authentic air of history, it is also one of the most popular areas for tourists and the hospitality industry here reflects that.
 You will find plenty of restaurants and cafes catering to international tastes, along with traditional Swedish cuisine.